AlibabaCloudDocs/oss/intl.en-US/SDK Reference/. NET/Download objects/Resumable download.md

-# Resumable download {#concept_91756_zh .concept}
+# Resumable download

-Large-sized objects may fail to be downloaded because the network is unstable or the Java program exits abnormally and the entire object needs to be downloaded again.
-However, the object may still fail to be downloaded after multiple attempts.
-Therefore, OSS provides resumable download.
+You may fail to download a large object if the network is unstable or other exceptions occur.
+In some cases, you may still fail to download the object even after multiple attempts.
+To solve this problem, OSS provides the resumable download feature.

-Run the following code for resumable download:
+The following code provides an example on how to perform resumable download:

 ```
 using Aliyun.OSS;